 Tonight while at the gym, I was pushing hard.
 I intensely did kettle bells- squats, swings, and dead lifts for about 40 minutes.
 Despite the gym still being packed, I was in the zone.
 In between my kettle bells I would do sets of 10 squat jumps.
 I decided tonight to increase the height to around 2 feet.
 I just started doing these jumps about a month ago and I am improving every time.
 But tonight my worst fear in doing box jumps occurred.
 After about 45 minutes of my circuit, going back and forth between kettle bells and jump squats, I went to do a jump and my foot got caught on the step, I think, or maybe I misjudged the step.
 But I came down crashing HARD.
 Like bruised my shin badly and almost busted my face hard.
-My legs were basically at muscle fatigue.
+My legs were basically nearing muscle failure.
 They felt like jello.
 I regained myself and breathed for a moment.
 I thought, for a second, “did anyone see that?” and praying nobody did.
 Then I laughed.
 It was a simple yet profound moment for me.
 I could have stopped.
 I could have gone home to ice my shin right away…it was swelling and turned into a nasty bruise pretty quickly.
 I could have, but I didn’t.
 I didn’t want that to be how my workout ended.

 I didn’t want to end in defeat.

 I got back up from the floor, reset the equipment, and told myself I needed to do 5 more box jumps perfectly before I could be done.
 I ended up doing 7 I think.
 Why does that matter?
 Because sometimes, often really, in life we fall.
 We will crash.
 We might bust our face or our shin or simply our pride.
-It is so so easy to let the difficulties or failures or our our footing become something that defeats us.
+It is so so easy to let the difficulties or failures or our footing become something that defeats us.
 And even more, we let the voices of others bring the same shame or defeat.
 We might get mocked or laughed at while in the midst of difficulty or failure.
 Others might look at us with concern but do nothing to help.
 Like I said, it is so very easy to look at what has happened, or see our mistakes or look upon failure as a sign to stop, give up, give in, or quit.